Tu Amor (RBD song): Music video

 The music video for "Tu Amor" was shot on a beach in Los Angeles, California.
 MTV Tres premiered the video on October 23, 2006, where it made its debut at number six on the Mi TRL music video countdown.
 The video was also aired on MTV Hits.
 The video shows the group enjoying a day at the beach singing and having fun, and later having a cozy bonfire at night.
 Fans noticed that there were only solo shots of band member Christopher in the video, not being shown together with the rest of the group.
-This was due to the fact that Christopher was not present for some reason at the time the other band members were shooting the video.
+This was due to the fact that Christopher was not present due to a dispute with the managers, and was sent back to Mexico as a form of "punishment".
 His scenes were filmed later and eventually edited into the video.

 Live performances

 In the 2006 edition of Walmart Soundcheck, a performance series by the Walmart retail chain to promote albums being released, the group performed "Tu Amor" for the first time.
 On November 24, 2006, after RBD's English interview on Yahoo!
 Music, the group also performed "Tu Amor".
 In 2007, the group appeared on the US music TV show CD USA to perform the single.
 Later, on July 25, 2007, the group performed "Tu Amor" on the acoustic music TV show Confesiones en Concierto on Ritmoson Latino.
 RBD's third worldwide concert tour, the Tour Celestial, also included performances of "Tu Amor" as part of its setlist.